 Enabling Two-Factor Authentication on QNAP NAS

-1. Install the Authentication App
+1. Install an Authentication App

-3. Verify the Authentication App
+3. Verify Your NAS with the Authentication App

 a.
 Enter the verification code displayed on your authentication app into the QNAP NAS administration interface.